 Also, natural hair loss products often take a while to show results, so you need be patient and stick with it for a few months before trying the next one.

-The oils and proteins in coconut oil help prevent protein loss, which is a major factor in breakage and hair loss.
+The proteins in coconut oil help prevent protein loss, which is a major factor in breakage and hair loss.

 Combining coconut oil with massage stimulates the scalp and increases the skin's absorption of nutrients.
 Adding essential oils and herbs to coconut hair growth massage oil increases the stimulating effect.